 - Brackets can scratch your legs when you bounce

 2. Geospace Medium Jumparoo Boing

-The spring on this pogo stick comes completely inclosed in a steel housing with a red paint.
+The spring on this best pogo stick comes completely inclosed in a steel housing with a red paint.
 This gives your pogo stick a very clean look, and this reduces the risk of catching anything when you’re bouncing on it.
 You can choose from a blue or a red color, and it’s a medium toy that can support 60 to 100 pounds.
-You can get a larger size from the same company that can support up to 120 pounds without breaking or feeling the strain.
+You can get larger size pogo sticks from the same company that can support up to 120 pounds without breaking or feeling the strain.
 Each foot peg gives you four-inches to stand on.